-- 1. Permit Area - a.
-This permit applies to all areas of the State of New Jersey. - 2.
-Eligibility - a.
+- a.
 This permit may authorize all new and existing stormwater discharges to surface water and groundwater from small municipal separate storm sewer systems (MS4s) at highways or other thoroughfares owned or operated by a Highway Agency (Highway Agency) under N.J.A.C.
 7:14A-25.2(a)3 except as provided in A.5 below. - b.
-A "Highway Agency" is a county, State, interstate, or Federal agency that operates a small MS4 at a highway or other thoroughfare (including a maintenance or service facility for such a thoroughfare).
+A "Highway Agency" is a county, State, interstate, or Federal agency that operates a small MS4 at a highway or other thoroughfare (including a maintenance or service facility or rest area for such a thoroughfare).
 For purposes of N.J.A.C.
 7:14A-25 and this permit, a "highway or other thoroughfare" does not include: - i.
 Any thoroughfare confined to the grounds of a single building, or of two or more buildings that are not a "public complex" pursuant to N.J.A.C.
 7:14A-25.2(a)2 (unless that building(s) is a maintenance or service facility for a highway or other thoroughfare not confined to such grounds); - ii.
 Any thoroughfare confined to the grounds of a "public complex" (each such thoroughfare is instead part of the "public complex"); or - iii.
 Any thoroughfare (other than the Palisades Interstate Parkway) confined to an officially designated park, forest, recreational area, natural area, wildlife management area, or set aside for water supply protection. - c.
-On a case-by-case basis, the Department may use this permit to authorize new and existing stormwater discharges to surface water and groundwater from small MS4s (or portions of small MS4s) owned or operated by a county, State, interstate, or Federal agency at a thoroughfare identified under b.iii above.
-As used in this permit, the term "Highway Agency" includes those agencies that seek or obtain authorization pursuant to this provision of this permit. - d.
-The permit authorizes the following new and existing non-stormwater discharges from small MS4s owned or operated by Highway Agencies: - i.
-Water line flushing and discharges from potable water sources - ii.
-Uncontaminated ground water (e.g., infiltration, crawl space or basement sump pumps, foundation or footing drains, rising ground waters) - iii.
-Air conditioning condensate (excluding contact and non-contact cooling water) - iv.
-Irrigation water (including landscape and lawn watering runoff) - v.
-Flows from springs, riparian habitats and wetlands, water reservoir discharges and diverted spring flows
+On a case-by-case basis, the Department may use this permit to authorize new and existing stormwater discharges to surface water and groundwater from municipal separate storm sewers owned or operated by a county, State, interstate, or Federal agency at a thoroughfare identified under b.iii above, or by an agency (other than a county, State, interstate, or Federal agency) at a thoroughfare not identified under b.i or b.ii above.
+As used in this permit, the term "Highway Agency" includes such agencies, and the term "small MS4" includes such municipal separate storm sewers, pursuant to this provision of this permit.
+This provision does not apply to: - i.
+Any municipal separate storm sewer that is owned or operated by a municipality that is assigned to Tier A under N.J.A.C.
+7:14A-25.3(a)1; or - ii.
+Any municipal separate storm sewer that is owned or operated by a municipality that is assigned to Tier B under N.J.A.C.
+7:14A-25.3(a)2, unless the stormwater discharge from that sewer is identified under N.J.A.C.
+7:14A-25.2(a)4 (special designations) but the Department does not determine that such identification warrants assignment of the municipality to Tier A under N.J.A.C.
+7:14A-25.3(a)1v.